Lane Kenworthy, The Good Society

 EDUCATION AND HAPPINESS

-Figures 13 and 14 suggest a positive association between education and happiness, across individuals in the United States and across the world’s rich countries.
-This association is largely a function of income: education increases income, and income increases happiness.18
+Figures 14 and 15 suggest a positive association between education and happiness, across individuals in the United States and across the world’s rich countries.
+This association is largely a function of income: education increases income, and income increases happiness.20

 EDUCATION AND POLITICAL PARTICIPATION

-In affluent democratic countries, people with more schooling are much more likely to vote.19 The effect is quite strong in the United States, as figure 15 shows.
-Figure 16 shows that we also see this positive association when we look across countries, though it is somewhat muted by the unexpectedly high voter turnout rates in Italy and Spain.
+In affluent democratic countries, people with more schooling are much more likely to vote.21 The effect is quite strong in the United States, as figure 16 shows.
+Figure 17 shows that we also see this positive association when we look across countries, though it is somewhat muted by the unexpectedly high voter turnout rates in Italy and Spain.

 EDUCATION AND TRUST

 Individuals with more education are more likely to perceive their society to be predominantly middle-class, and they tend to be more active in various types of voluntary associations.
-Both contribute to greater trust.20 The standard measure of trust is a public opinion survey question asking whether “most people can be trusted” or “you can’t be too careful in life.”
-Figure 17 shows the very strong association between schooling and trust in the United States.
-Figure 18 shows that the positive association also holds across countries: those with higher adult literacy tend to have higher levels of trust.
+Both contribute to greater trust.22 The standard measure of trust is a public opinion survey question asking whether “most people can be trusted” or “you can’t be too careful in life.”
+Figure 18 shows the very strong association between schooling and trust in the United States.
+Figure 19 shows that the positive association also holds across countries: those with higher adult literacy tend to have higher levels of trust.

 EDUCATION AND INCOME INEQUALITY

-As we saw earlier, if we compare across individuals in a society, we find that those with more education tend to earn more (figure 1).
-This suggests that increasing the education of others might reduce income inequality.21
+As we saw earlier, if we compare across individuals in a society, we find that those with more education tend to earn more (figure 2).
+This suggests that increasing the education of others might reduce income inequality.23

 The most prominent inequality trend in rich nations in recent decades has been the separation between the top 1% and the rest of the population, and this is unlikely to owe much to education.
 The superrich include CEOs, financial analysts and traders, entertainers and athletes, entrepreneurs, and people who provide legal and other high-end services to them.
 The difference in educational attainment between these people and the upper-middle class (the rest of the top 20%) tends to be minimal at best.

-Figure 19 shows income inequality by education across countries, with inequality measured as the share of income going to the top 1%.
+Figure 20 shows income inequality by education across countries, with inequality measured as the share of income going to the top 1%.
 The association is negative; countries with higher adult literacy tend to have lower income inequality.
 But the relationship is weak, suggesting little if any true impact of education.
-A similar story holds if we examine developments over time.
-Since the 1970s educational attainment has risen in most of these countries, yet income inequality at the top has increased in many.23
+And when we look at developments over time, we see that while educational attainment has risen in most of these countries since the 1970s, income inequality in many of them has increased rather than decreased.25

 EDUCATION AND THE QUALITY OF EVERYDAY LIVED EXPERIENCE